 TEACHING

 I teach writing at New York University’s Arthur L. Carter Journalism Institute.
-See this link for remaining 2023 appearances.

 My first book (Rolling Nowhere), began as research for a senior anthropology thesis.
 A transcendant moment occurred in a freight yard in Bakersfield, California, where, as I spoke with a guy my age named Enrique Jarra, it dawned on me that Mexican migrants were the true, modern-day incarnation of the classic American hobo.
 Coyotes, my second book, recounts a year of work and travel with these migrants.